 The tenant must pay into the court the amount of rent due under the lease, unless or until that amount is modified by court order (Section 9-9(d)(2)).
 The tenant must also not have had more than 5 judgments for unpaid rent in the year immediately prior to the initiating the suit or using the dangerous condition as a defense (or not more than 2 judgments if the tenant has lived on the premises 6 months or less) (Section 9-9(d)(3)).

-Whenever a hearing is required in the course of determination of the case, the court must notify all persons required to be notified by certified mail, return receipt requested, stating the date, time, and purpose of the hearing; refusal or unreasonable delay by a party in accepting the notice will not prevent any remedy to which the other party is entitled (Section 9-9(j)).
+Whenever a hearing is required, the court must notify all persons required to be notified by certified mail, return receipt requested, stating the date, time, and purpose of the hearing; refusal or unreasonable delay by a party in accepting the notice will not prevent any remedy to which the other party is entitled (Section 9-9(j)).

-The landlord will prevail if he can establish one of the following (Section 9-9(e)):
+The landlord will prevail if they can establish one of the following (Section 9-9(e)):

-- The condition complained of by tenant does not exist;
+- The condition complained of by the tenant does not exist;

 - The condition has been remedied;

-- The condition was caused by the tenant, a member of his family, or guest; or
+- The condition was caused by the tenant, a member of their family, or guest; or

 - The tenant has unreasonably refused entry or has unreasonably failed to arrange to be home for entry of landlord or his agent to make repairs.